By: Pamela Egan, DNP, CDE

 So what can a woman do if her estrone level is elevated?
 Many women come to our clinic on synthetic hormones such as Premarin, Prempro, FemHRT, etc. Most of them have very high estrone levels.
 You could use a drug such as Arimidex that binds estrogen, however this drug comes with many side-effects.

 Interestingly, men with high estrone levels are at a higher risk of prostate cancer.
 For years it was believed that testosterone caused prostate cancer.
 This was disproved about 8 years ago and was published in the New England Journal of Medicine.
 Again, genetics play a role as well as obesity.
 Some men methylate their testosterone to estrone.
 These are the men who are at a greater risk of developing prostate cancer.
+If testosterone levels get to be too high, the body may began converting the excess testosterone into estrone, putting men with abnormally high testosterone at an increased prostate cancer risk.

 One final note that should be mentioned is that not all breast cancer and prostate cancer are hormonally related.
 We are inundated with toxins in our environment including plastics which are major hormone disruptors.
 It is important that plastic containers, TV dinners, not be heated.
 Once heated, plastics throw off BPA’s and biphosphonates that can cause major hormone imbalances.
 Pesticides are another culprit.
 Even though DDT is banned in the United States, we buy vegetables from countries where it is legal.
 It’s essential that all fruits and vegetables be washed thoroughly.
 There are many other toxins that bombard our immune system on a daily basis.